-When social, cultural, institutional, or economic changes are especially rapid, the likelihood of confounding age-cohort effects is especially strong.
-Trends experienced by individuals or by narrowly-defined cohorts may give radically different evidence.
 In the case of subjective well-being in South Korea, we find that individuals of essentially all ages have tended to experience a rapid increase in reported life satisfaction over the period 1998-2012.
 Satisfaction with more narrowly defined domains of life has also risen over time for individuals for some domains, while others appear to evolve in accordance with a more stable life cycle path.

 We have estimated static and dynamic models of life satisfaction which incorporate a range of predictive variables.
 Importantly, we looked for consistency and variation in the pattern of estimated effects for different groups in the population.
 It appears that marriage may, overall, still be a less good deal for women than men.
 More significantly, the transition to widowhood for women who outlive their husbands appears to be a highly positive outcome for the survivors.
 This implies that society is accepting and supportive of widowed women but likely also that the domestic burden on women who are caring for their elderly husbands needs attention from social support systems and from new policy.
 Such support may be targeted towards the emotional burden from empathy for a suffering loved one, or simply the labour and personal restrictions involved in caring for someone full-time.
-However, regardless of whether society's unequal expectations of females to play caretaking roles is an important factor, the simple fact that men's lifespans are shorter means there is an inequality between genders in supporting an elderly or sick spouse.
+In addition to society's unequal expectations of females to play caretaking roles (Rudolf and Kang, 2011), the simple fact that men's lifespans are shorter means there is an inequality between genders in supporting an elderly or sick spouse.

-Under our specification of individual and regional effects at the province or city level, South Korea fits a pattern found elsewhere in which the negative spillovers of generally high incomes (after controlling for prices) and even of general income growth are as large or larger in magnitude than the positive effects of households' own income levels and gains (e.g., Barrington-Leigh and Helliwell, 2008).
+Under our specification of individual and regional effects at the Province or City level, South Korea fits a pattern found elsewhere in which the negative spillovers of generally high incomes (after controlling for prices) and even of general income growth are as large or larger in magnitude than the positive effects of households' own income levels and gains (e.g., Barrington-Leigh and Helliwell, 2008).
 We are able to include wealth and expenditure measures in this analysis, and we find negative effects which, rather than matching the positive effects, are significantly larger than the gains.
 This would, on the surface, imply a syndrome of "immiserating growth", in which economic advance was making people considerably less happy rather than happier.
 How do we reconcile this with our opening, optimistic finding that South Korea is experiencing not just growth in affluence but also nearly universal growth in life satisfaction across various dimensions of the population?